 An exhibition that explores the theme of land ownership and usage within an environmental framework, highlighting the notion of human impact on the natural environment.

 Artist Talk: Peter Biram and Professor David Karoly

-Peter Biram talks about his FAC Curved Wall exhibition with an introduction by climate change scientist Professor David Karoly of CSIRO exploring current environmental concerns including indigenous and non-indigenous fire management.
+Peter Biram talks about his FAC Curved Wall exhibition with an introduction by climate change scientist Professor David Karoly exploring current environmental concerns including indigenous and non-indigenous fire management.

 FREE / Online Registration Essential

-Peter Biram, a Victorian and established landscape artist is collaborating with celebrated climate change scientist Professor David Karoly of CSIRO to bring together an exhibition of paintings at the Curved wall at the Frankston Art Centre.
+Peter Biram, a Victorian and established landscape artist is collaborating with celebrated climate change scientist Professor David Karoly to bring together an exhibition of paintings at the Curved wall at the Frankston Art Centre.
 Biram who is also curating the project, will be giving an Artist talk introduced by Prof. Karoly which explores current environmental concerns.
 In particular Climate change and indigenous and non-indigenous fire management.
 “Art can be used as a conduit to more fruitful discussion and growing awareness of environmental issues without leading to confrontation” “Professor David Karoly has become a great collaborator who underscores my own awareness of the environmental issues of our times,” says Curator and artist Peter Biram.
-Prof David Karoly will introduce Peter at the start of his talk.
-He leads the National Environmental Science Program Earth System and Climate Change Hub at CSIRO.
+Prof David Karoly from University of Melbourne and the Climate Council will introduce Peter at the start of his talk.

 Image: Peter Biram, Salt Landscape (detail),mounted on FAC facade

 Our COVID-Safe Plan outlines recent changes, which we ask that you comply with when visiting the Frankston Arts Centre.
 We want to keep our audiences, performers, crew and staff safe and healthy so we can enjoy arts, entertainment and events together!
 You can view our COVID-Safe changes outlined in full detail here.